jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 We arrive downtown and have some time to kill before our train leaves to Málaga.
 We wander around and end up in [Matilda Cafe Cantina](https://www.tripadvisor.es/Restaurant_Review-g187514-d6404685-Reviews-Matilda_Cafe_Cantina-Madrid.html).
 Its a cozy cafe and we enjoy espressos and toast with toppings.

 We catch the early afternoon train to Málaga.
-It is about a three hour train ride through the Spanish countryside.
+It is about a three-hour train ride through the Spanish countryside.
 I love taking trains and this ride does not disappoint.
-Between moments of sleep I take in as much of the view as possible.
+Between moments of sleep, I take in as much of the view as possible.

 We spent the hour of downtime walking around the Málaga train station and picking up a SIM card.
-A short 45 minute train ride later and we're in El Chorro.
+A short 45-minute train ride later and we're in El Chorro.

 As obvious from all the train rides, we opted to not rent a car for this trip.
 That meant our next step was to hike up to the Olive Branch from the El Chorro train station.
 Luckily, some a nice couple offered us a ride about halfway into the walk.

 The walk from the train station to the Olive Branch is about 25 minutes.
 It is a pretty walk.
 Carrying all of our gear and doing that walk was not fun though.
 Especially given that we had been carrying our gear all day.
 My shoulders were raw.

 We get to the Olive Branch and check-in.
-For our first few nights, we'll be staying in an en suite room.
+For our first few nights, we'll be staying in an en-suite room.

 **Maybe more about olive branch**